maxx1128/Webdev-Study-Notes/javascript/ArrayMethods.md

 The `.sort()` function can be called without a callback function for simpler arrays, which arranges elements in standard ascending order alphanumerically.
 But for more complex sorts you can use a callback function.

 The catch is the callback function takes two values, compares them, and reorders them based on the comparison.
+A typical sorting function will label the values `(a, b)`.
 The comparison should return one of three values:

-* -1 moves the first item before the second
+* -1 moves the first item before the second (`a` wins)
-* 1 moves the first item after the second
+* 1 moves the first item after the second (`b` wins)
-* 0 doesn't change them
+* 0 doesn't change them (it's a draw)

 This lets you rearrange any value as needed, or arrange objects based on specific properties.
 The below example does this while sorting items in descending order.